stanford-rc/globus.stanford.edu/cloud.md

 {% include info-box.html
    header="Object Storage Only"
    content="The Ceph add-on for Globus only supports Ceph object storage.
-If you want to access Ceph file storage (CephFS), you should use a normal Globus (POSIX) collection (for which we do have a license."
+If you want to access Ceph file storage (CephFS), you should use a normal Globus (POSIX) collection."
 %}

-At this time, Stanford does not have a license for the Ceph (object storage) add-on.
-If you are interested in using this add-on, [contact us](mailto:srcc-support@stanford.edu) to learn about the costs involved.
+Although Stanford's subscription does support the Ceph (object storage) connector, University IT does not provide Ceph storage as a service.

+If you run your own Ceph service, you may be able to [run your own Globus endpoint]({{ "server5.html" | relative_url }}) with the Ceph connector.
+[Contact us](mailto:srcc-support@stanford.edu) if you are interested in this.

 # Google Cloud Storage